15 Questions Every Patient With IBD Should Ask Their GI

 As I grew up and was able to take my health into my own hands more, I armed myself with accurate information about IBD that led me to make better decisions for my health.
-Understanding Crohn's disease has helped me feel like an empowered patient.
+Understanding IBD has helped me feel like an empowered patient.

-Below I left a list of 15 questions that I think are very important to have the answers to as a patient.
+Below I left a list of 15 questions that I think are very important to have the answers to as a patient with Crohn's or ulcerative colitis.
 It’s probably not possible to ask all 15 questions in one appointment, so break them up into a few appointments.
 Bring some paper and a pen with you to jot down the answers and it also helps to bring another person with you because 2 sets of ears are better than one!

 15 Questions every IBD patient should have the answer to about their Crohn’s or UC:

 - Do I have Crohn's disease or ulcerative colitis?
 How do you know this?

 - Where is the inflammation in my gut located?
 Large bowel, small bowel, both?
 Is it continuous or are there skip patterns?

 - Do you see any other bigger intestinal complications?
 Strictures, fistulas, abscesses?

 - Would you classify my disease right now as mild, moderate, or severe?